Audience monetization

 Hybrid

 A hybrid rate blends a rate that scales with the cost of media across ad environments with a maximum rate that prevents runaway costs.
-All audiences sent from Amperity should be configured with a hybrid data rate.
+When configuring, you must set both a percent of media cost rate and a cost per thousand (CPM) rate cap.

 Note